JeeWeetje/lora-azure-iot-workshop/AzureNodeJs.md

     };
     ```

-22. Select `Save`.
+21. Select `Save`.
 The changed JavaScript code will be saved immediately *Note: you can press 'save and run', this will actually run the function, but an empty test message will be passed (check out the 'Test' option to the right for more details)*
-23. Double check the code, Javascript is not compiled in advance.
+22. Double check the code, Javascript is not compiled in advance.
 So no error message will appear here.

 Now we are confident, the Azure function and trigger are available.

 Actually, it should be possible that there are already events produced by the EventHub...

-## Receiving telemetry in the Azure Function
+## Receiving broken machines information in the Azure Function

 By now, the full chain of Azure services is set up.
-Telemetry from JavaScript Simulation node is passed to the Azure IoT Hub (as seen in the explorer).
+Telemetry from Simulation node is passed to the Azure IoT Hub (as seen in the explorer).
 Azure Stream Analytics passes a cumulation of the fault states to the Azure Function using an Azure Event Hub.

-So, if your simulation is put into a faulty state (and it is, after 4 succesfull cycles, 'error 99' is raised), telemetry will start arriving in the 'Logs' panel.
+So, if your simulation is put into a faulty state (and it is (check out your code running in the simulation), after 4 succesfull cycles, 'error 99' is raised), telemetry will start arriving in the 'Logs' panel.

-## Receiving broken machines information in the Azure Function
+### Receiving in the Azure Function

 Machine telemetry with an error state is arriving at the Azure IoTHub.
 The Azure Function should pick these up